Should you buy a house during a recession?

 Key takeaways

-In 2022, as inflation grew and gross domestic product declined, many feared that the country was headed toward a recession.
-In response to these conditions, the Federal Reserve has raised interest rates dramatically — primarily to combat inflation, which has in fact come down significantly.
-But Fed rate hikes affect other segments of the economy as well, including the housing market.
+Back in 2022, as inflation grew and gross domestic product (GDP) declined, many feared that the country was headed toward a recession.
+The Federal Reserve raised interest rates dramatically — primarily to combat inflation, which has in fact come down significantly.
+But Fed rate hikes affected other segments of the economy as well, including the housing market.

 Interest rates are not directly tied to mortgage rates, but typically, as the one increases, so does the other.
-The result of pricier mortgages is a slowing housing market, with fewer buyers.
+The result of pricier mortgages has been a slower housing market, with fewer buyers able to afford the purchase.

 A recession typically leads to a reduced level of real estate activity, as fewer people are willing or able to buy.— Greg McBride, CFA, Bankrate chief financial analyst